 6(a)(i)(a) Start-Up Activities

 Start-up activities are estimated at a one-time expense of $60.5 million (Exhibit A.37) and 2.2 million burden hours (Exhibits A.34).
-Start-up activities include reading the final rule to become familiar with the requirements and performing additional or transitional implementation activities such as training staff to on rule requirements.
+Start-up activities include reading the final rule to become familiar with the requirements and performing additional or transitional implementation activities such as training staff on rule requirements.
 Additionally, all PWSs will incur one-time costs to revise existing sample siting plans to identify sampling locations and collection schedules that are representative of water throughout the distribution system.

 For costing purposes, EPA estimates the labor needs and hourly labor rates of PWSs and states for two labor categories: managerial and technical.
 For PWSs, all analyses use labor rates presented in EPA’s document, Labor Costs for National Drinking Water Rules.
 The technical and managerial wage rates vary with PWS size and include fringe benefits.
 To account for the general composition of staff at PWSs of smaller sizes (e.g., PWSs serving 3,300 or fewer), EPA uses only the technical rate.
 For PWSs serving more than 3,300 people, EPA uses a ratio of 80 percent technical labor to 20 percent managerial labor to arrive at a labor cost, or weighted labor rate.
 A full description of the derivation of the labor rates used is provided in the Technology and Cost Document for the Final Revised Total Coliform Rule.
 The weighted labor rates ($2007) are shown in Exhibit A.1.